Swedish submarine incidents: Cultural influence

 The incursions during 1982 and 1983 form a basis for the plot of The Troubled Man (Den orolige mannen), the final Kurt Wallander novel written by Swedish author Henning Mankell and published in 2009.
 Mankell considered the incursions to be one of the worst scandals in Swedish political history.
 Mankell's play Politik debuted in autumn 2010 and dealt with the submarine incidents.

 In 1984 a Finn living in Sweden published the satirical Finnish novel Probable Submarine (Todennäköinen sukellusvene) under the pen-name Klaus Viking.
 The work was later translated to Swedish as Sannolik u-båt by Paul Jansson.
 The novel is an examination of Swedish culture and politics as seen through the eyes of a Finnish immigrant who takes it upon himself to create some excitement by constructing a sham submarine and towing it through a restricted military area of the archipelago.
 It reflects a certain degree of amusement with which some segments of Sweden's neighbor populations regarded the country's recurrent searches for submarine violations of its territorial integrity.

+The Swedish roleplaying game Expert Partisan, published in 2024, lets the U-137 incident trigger a full-scale Warsaw Pact invasion of Sweden.
+The game focuses on the civilian resistance in a rural southern province occupied by the East German army.
+Six months have passed and the war is still going on elsewhere in Sweden.